Contact Us

 Jul 9th 2021

-If you are just starting out with heat transfer vinyl, you may have many questions about the process like how to press your htv.
-Pressing htv is a breeze if you follow the application instructions of the material because the process may differ slightly between products!
-In this blog, we will explain how to press Siser Easyweed.
+If you are just starting out with heat transfer vinyl, you may have some questions about the process.
+Questions like "How do I press this HTV?"
+And we have answers!
+You'll be happy to learn that pressing HTV is a breeze so long as you follow the application instructions of the material (because the process may differ slightly between products)!
+In this blog, we will show you how to successfully press Siser Easyweed HTV using the right tools and equipment.
+With instructions for pressing and tips on how to get the best results, you can have your project looking perfect in no time!

 Materials: